-This fact sheet describes common complaints under each category and an appropriate response from the dialysis professional.
+This fact sheet describes some common patient complaints and an appropriate response from the dialysis professional.

-Concerns or complaints about the staff and how they do their job
+Concerns or complaints about staff and how they do their job:

 1. You NEVER listen to me, you just act like we're all the same.
 It's not one size fits all!